tytydraco/yessleep/out/The_school_ghost.md

 "Go home," Gulab said.
 "Try to forget about it ok?"
 He bent his head over folded hands and walked away .
 The sky had turned dark.
 It was almost 6pm.
 We quickly noped it out of there.
 We stopped at Tabby's bus stop.

 "Will you be ok?"
 I asked.
+"I'm sorry, i shouldn't have laughed like that ..."

 Tabby nodded.
-"Yeah, yeah, I'm fine."
+"Yeah, yeah, I'm fine.
+It's ok."
 She held my arm " Please Suzy.
 Don't tell anybody about this.
 Promise you won't" she pleaded.

 " I promise."
 I said. " But don't forget you owe me a plate of samosas."